 - Accountability that stays with the regulated organization, not with suppliers

-None of these anchors can be fulfilled by a single function working in isolation.
+None of these can can be achieved by a single function operating alone.

-When QA owns AI alone, governance becomes heavily compliance‑oriented, but often disconnected from technical reality.
-QA can define regulatory expectations, but typically does not have the depth to evaluate model architecture, data pipelines, or integration risks with ERP, MES, or LIMS.
-The result is excellent documentation around a solution that was never quite right to begin with.
+When QA owns AI in isolation, governance often becomes documentation-heavy while losing touch with technical reality.
+QA can define compliance expectations, but usually lacks the depth to assess model architecture, data pipelines, or integration risks with ERP, MES, or LIMS platforms.
+The outcome is a well-documented solution that may never have been designed correctly in the first place.

-When IT owns AI alone, validation is often treated as a project milestone rather than a lifecycle commitment.
-The system is built, it works technically, and only then does the organization attempt to assemble a validation package.
-Retrospective validation is not acceptable in GMP.
-Without QA and business involvement from the start, intended use is underspecified, acceptance criteria are vague, and auditability is incomplete.
-The system functions, but it is not defensible.
+When IT owns AI alone, validation is frequently treated as a final project milestone instead of an ongoing lifecycle responsibility.
+The system works technically, but validation only begins afterward.
+In GMP environments, retrospective validation is not acceptable.
+Without business and QA involvement from the start, intended use remains vague, acceptance criteria are weak, and auditability suffers.

 What the triad looks like in practice

-The triad is not a steering committee or a late‑stage review board.
-It is business, QA, and IT working together from day one, each contributing what the others cannot.
+A cross-functional model is not a steering committee that reviews updates once a month.
+It is business, QA, and IT working together from day one.

-Business defines the process with precision.
-What decision is being supported?
-What outcome is expected?
-What constitutes acceptable performance?
-What must remain under human judgment?
+Business defines the process and expected outcomes.
+What decision is the AI supporting?
+What level of performance is acceptable?
+Which decisions must remain under human judgment?

-QA defines the compliance frame.
-Which steps are GxP‑critical?
-Where must human decision gates sit?
+QA defines the compliance framework.
+Which steps are GxP-critical?
+Where are human review gates required?
 What needs to be captured in the audit trail?
-What does “validated” mean for this specific use case?
+What does validation mean for this use case?

-IT designs the architecture that makes the system controllable.
-Which steps must be deterministic?
-Where can AI assist without introducing risk?
-How are access, logging, monitoring, and failure modes handled?
+IT designs the architecture that keeps the system controllable and defensible.
+Which steps must remain deterministic?
+Where can AI safely assist?
+How are logging, monitoring, access control, and failure handling managed?

 The hybrid competence gap